fredvs/uidesigner_ext/readme_dynload.txt

   Edit define.inc and uncomment {$DEFINE DYNLOAD}

+  Add in uses section : xdynload.
+  To load the libraries, add xdynloadlib() before fpgApplication.Initialize.
+  To unload the libraries, add xdynunloadlib() after fpgApplication.Run;

 - For static loading of Xlib and Xft.
   Delete all files in /src that are also in /src/dynX11.
   Delete all files in /src that are also in /src/xxx_dynx11.